Human Resources Policies

 POLICY'S INITIAL DATE: May 22, 1997

-The Voluntary Phased Retirement program is intended to meet the needs of a faculty or staff member who would like to transition into full retirement and still provide service to the college/administrative unit in fulfilling its objectives.
-The program allows a faculty or staff participant to have a gradual work commitment reduction over a defined period of time at a reduced compensation level.
-A reduction may be in such activities as teaching, student counseling, administrative duties, research lab duties, or number of projects.
+The Voluntary Phased Retirement program is intended to meet the needs of a faculty or staff member who would like to transition into full retirement and still provide service to the University in fulfilling its objectives.
+The program allows a faculty or staff member to have a gradual work commitment reduction over a defined period of time of no less than tweleve (12) months and no longer than three (3) years, at a reduced compensation level, based on the percentage of work commitment.
 Voluntary Phased Retirement should enhance succession planning and the mentoring of junior faculty and staff members as more senior faculty or staff members transition from strategic roles in the University.

 Voluntary Phased Retirement Program Agreements are to be in accordance with the following:

-- Once approved for the program, agreement to participate is irrevocable and may not be rescinded at a future date.
+- Once approved, the agreement to participate is irrevocable and may not be rescinded at a future date.
 Full retirement will commence at the agreed upon date that designates the end of the phased retirement period.
-A participant may accelerate the retirement date during phased retirement; however, the final retirement date may not be delayed unless an extension is approved.
-If at the end of the phased retirement period, the participant is eligible to retire from the University with health benefits, the phased retirement may be extended with the Dean or Chancellors agreement and approval.
+A participant may accelerate the retirement date during phased retirement, if approved.
 Extensions must be reviewed and approved annually.

-- Healthcare, dental, vision, life insurance, and ADD benefits and long-term care are retained during the phased retirement at the regular, employee contribution rate.
-In addition, LTD coverage will be continued based on the reduced salary.
+All employee benefits are retained during the phased retirement at the regular employee contribution rate.
+In addition, Short- and Long-Term disability coverage will be continued on the reduced salary.